Caiohdsilva/Caiohdsilva/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Web Development.
+- 🔭 I’m currently studying web development.
-- 🌱 I’m currently learning HTML, JS and CSS
+- 🌱 I’m currently learning HTML, JS and CSS.
-- 🤔 I’m looking for help with HTML, JS and CSS
+- 🤔 I’m looking for help with HTML, JS and CSS.
 - 📫 How to reach me: sd.henriquecaio@gmail.com
 - 😄 Pronouns: HE/HIM